ericwindmill/later-chat/docs/README.md

 * Facebook / Google Auth (OmniAuth?
 OAuth?
 Facebook Login?)
 * Hooking into iPhone camera

-### Proposal Todo:
+### Brainstorming/Features
-* Wireframes
-* API Endpoints
-* Component Hierarchy
-* Schema
-* Choose a better working title!

--Notifications for messages
--Notifications for likes
+Notifications for messages, notifications for likes

 How will people add locations?
-Google Places Web Services API - search box
+* Google Places Web Services API --> closest 3 by radius
-Google Place Detail Request --> photos for location
+* Google Place Detail Request --> photos for location

 Won't store locations in backend, store location information in post and just use Google locations